huyquangtranaus/schism/README.md

 * iTEtype(j): b.c flags for temperature
 * iSAtype(j): b.c flags for salinity
 * iTRtype(j): b.c flags for tracer
+* indvel : Control the balance between numerical diffusion and dispersion?
+** indvel=0, conformal linear shape function is used; if indvel=1, averaging method is used.
+* ihorcon: Control the balance between numerical diffusion and dispersion?
+(ihorcon =0 means horizontal viscosity term=0 see Hydro/schism_init.F90:331)

 # J